Swasthikkp/Bengaluru-Housing-Rent-Analysis/README.md

 # Bengaluru Housing Rent & Price Analysis

 ## Project Overview
-This fresher-level project explores rental patterns in Bengaluru using a dataset of house rents.
+This project explores rental patterns in Bengaluru using a dataset of house rents.
 It focuses on affordability, BHK-wise pricing, location-based rent differences, and furnishing impact.
 The goal is to practice core data analytics skills with Python, SQL, and Excel.

 ## Project Structure
 - data/BangaloreHouseRentDtls_clean.csv  - cleaned dataset